RisingToast/2024_07_24_Colony/roboflow_dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 1592 images.
+The dataset includes 1602 images.
 Colony are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
+* Auto-orientation of pixel data (with EXIF-orientation stripping)
+* Resize to 100x100 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
 * Random Gaussian blur of between 0 and 2.5 pixels